Delayed Rebounds in the Two-Ball Bounce Problem: Conclusions

 \section{Conclusions}

-We show that the ``delayed rebound effect," where the second bounce of two aligned balls is higher than the first, is present in both a semi-analytic independent contact model (ICM) and the numerical solutions to a linear dashpot force between the balls.
+We show that the ``delayed rebound effect," where the second bounce of two aligned balls is higher than the first, is present in the numerical solutions to a linear dashpot force between the balls.
 The effect is is most prominent when the upper ball has a much smaller mass than the lower ball, and the distance gap between the balls is small when they are released.
 Typically, the finite duration of the collisions leads the first bounce to be smaller than predicted by the ICM, so the expected high bounce does not come until the second bounce.
-This is consistent with the informal observation that inspired this study: namely, that the delayed rebound effect is more commonly seen in ping-pong ball--basketball collisions than in tennis ball--basketball collisions.
+This is consistent with the informal observation that inspired this study: namely, that the delayed rebound effect is more readily produced in ping-pong ball--basketball collisions than in tennis ball--basketball collisions.

 Rather than focus on the parameters of a few particular sports balls, we look for universal behavior.
 The relevant ball parameters are reduced to the mass ratio $\mu=m_1/m_2$ and the coefficient of restitution $\varepsilon$, assumed to be the same for both balls.
 The initial conditions of drop height and gap between the balls is reduced to a single parameter $\tau_d/\tau_f$, which characterizes the time between the lower ball reaching the floor and the two balls making first contact.
 This approach represents a simplification over previous studies, and can be generalized to more than two balls.